-Information of a personal nature disclosed by a learner 12 years of age or older in the process of receiving counseling from a counselor is confidential, and shall not become part of the learner record without the written consent of the person who disclosed the confidential information.
-However, the information shall be disclosed when permitted by applicable law, including but not limited to disclosure as necessary to report child abuse or neglect; reporting to the College President or other persons when the counselor has reason to believe that disclosure is necessary to avert a clear and present danger to the health, safety, or welfare of the learner or other persons living in the college community; reporting information to the College President or other persons as necessary when the learner indicates that a crime involving the likelihood of personal injury or significant or substantial property losses will or has been committed; reporting information to one or more persons specified in a written waiver by the learner.
+Information of a personal nature disclosed by a student 12 years of age or older in the process of receiving counseling from a counselor is confidential, and shall not become part of the student record without the written consent of the person who disclosed the confidential information.
+However, the information shall be disclosed when permitted by applicable law, including but not limited to disclosure as necessary to report child abuse or neglect; reporting to the College President/CEOor other persons when the counselor has reason to believe that disclosure is necessary to avert a clear and present danger to the health, safety, or welfare of the student or other persons living in the college community; reporting information to the College President or other persons as necessary when the student indicates that a crime involving the likelihood of personal injury or significant or substantial property losses will or has been committed; reporting information to one or more persons specified in a written waiver by the student.

-Learner Records, Directory Information, and Privacy
+Student Records, Directory Information, and Privacy

-Privacy Rights Governing Learner Records
+Privacy Rights Governing Student Records

-Pursuant to the Federal Educational Rights and Privacy Act (FERPA), the California Education Code (§76240 et. seq.), and the California Administrative Code Title 5, learner records are maintained in a manner to ensure the privacy of such records.
+Pursuant to the Federal Educational Rights and Privacy Act (FERPA), the California Education Code (§76240 et. seq.), and the California Administrative Code Title 5, Student records are maintained in a manner to ensure the privacy of such records.
 Calbright College shall not, except as authorized, permit any access to or release of any information therein.

-For purposes of this article and for use in the enforcement of FERPA procedures, a learner is defined as an individual who is or has been in attendance at Calbright College.
-"In attendance" is defined as an individual whose application has been accepted and entered into the college learners database.
+For purposes of this article and for use in the enforcement of FERPA procedures, a Student is defined as an individual who is or has been in attendance at Calbright College.
+"In attendance" is defined as an individual whose application has been accepted and entered into the college students database.

-Collection and Retention of learner Information
+Collection and Retention of Student Information

-The District shall treat all learners equitably in the receipt of all school services, including, but not limited to, the gathering of learner and family information for the institution's benefit programs.
+The District shall treat all students equitably in the receipt of all school services, including, but not limited to, the gathering of student and family information for the institution's benefit programs.

-The Admissions & Records department shall maintain in writing District policies and procedures for gathering and handling sensitive learner information, and appropriate personnel shall receive training regarding those policies and procedures.
+The Admissions & Records department shall maintain in writing District policies and procedures for gathering and handling sensitive student information, and appropriate personnel shall receive training regarding those policies and procedures.

-The District will provide learners and families with annual notice, at the beginning of each school year, of institutional policies for learner privacy and the abilities of parents or eligible learners to inspect learner information.
+The District will provide students and families with annual notice, at the beginning of each school year, of institutional policies for student privacy and the abilities of parents or eligible students to inspect student information.

-The will provide learners an opportunity to opt out of disclosure of directory information.
+The will provide students an opportunity to opt out of disclosure of directory information.
 Notices must describe the following:

-- The kind of information that the school has identified as directory information; - The eligible learner's ability to refuse to let the school designate the information as directory information, which could be disclosed to outside entities; - The period of time in which the eligible learner has to notify the school in writing that he/she does not want the information designated as directory information; and - That opting out by the noted deadline is the learners' only way to prevent the release of directory information.
+- The kind of information that the school has identified as directory information; - The eligible student's ability to refuse to let the school designate the information as directory information, which could be disclosed to outside entities; - The period of time in which the eligible student has to notify the school in writing that he/she does not want the information designated as directory information; and - That opting out by the noted deadline is the students' only way to prevent the release of directory information.

-Any sensitive information, such as a learner's, parent's, or guardian's social security number (SSN), any AB 540 determinations, or citizenship status information collected by the District or disclosed by the learner, should be maintained only for as long as necessary.
+Any sensitive information, such as a student's, parent's, or guardian's social security number (SSN), any AB 540 determinations, or citizenship status information collected by the District or disclosed by the student, should be maintained only for as long as necessary.